Leadership10 min read

 Creating a Leadership Culture

-The ultimate goal is creating a culture where leadership development is ongoing and natural:
+The ultimate goal extends beyond developing individual leaders to creating a culture where leadership development happens naturally and continuously.

 Dr. Maria Santos